cloudnative-pg/cloudnative-pg.github.io/content/blog/cloudnative-pg-1-23.0-released/index.md

     Simply request the PostgreSQL major version you need and control how your databases stay up-to-date.
-We've introduced two new resources (`ClusterImageCatalog` and `ImageCatalog`) and a new stanza (`spec.imageCatalogRef`), setting the stage for future defaults.
-You can use the Community provided catalogs, third-party ones, or even build your own.
+We've introduced two new resources (`ClusterImageCatalog` and `ImageCatalog`) and a new stanza (`spec.imageCatalogRef`), setting the stage for simpler management of default images.
+    The Community will provide catalogs, and you could also use third-party ones, or even build your own.

 Synchronization of User-Defined Replication Slots
 :   Ensure seamless failover with extended physical replication slot